DanielOliver/renaissanceoflore.com/content/campaign_a_new_beginning/index.md

 campaign: a-past-and-future-secret
 ---

-Welcome to the first campaign from out intrepid heroes!
+Welcome to the first campaign from our intrepid heroes!